Robust Deep Reinforcement Learning Through Adversarial Attacks and Training : A Survey

-DNNs are a powerful tool now used in numerous real-world applications.
-However, their complex and highly non-linear structure makes them hard to control, raising growing concerns about their reliabilities.
-Adv ML recently emerged to exhibit vulnerabilities of DNNs by processing attacks on their inputs that modify outcomes.
-NIST’s National Cybersecurity Center of Excellence (NCCE) \mycite{vassilev2024adversarial} and its European counterpart, ETSI Standards \mycite{dahmen-lhuissier_etsi_nodate}, provide terminologies and ontologies to frame the study of these adversarial methods.
+Neural networks are a powerful tool now used in numerous real-world applications.
+However, their complex and highly non-linear structure makes them hard to control, raising growing concerns about their reliability.
+Adversarial ML recently emerged to exhibit vulnerabilities of neural networks by producing attacks on their inputs that modify outcomes.
+The National Institute of Standards and Technology (NIST)’s National Cybersecurity Center of Excellence (NCCE) \mycite{vassilev2024adversarial} and its European counterpart, ETSI \mycite{dahmen-lhuissier2022etsi}, provide terminologies and ontologies to frame the study of these adversarial methods.

-DNNs are sensitive to minor perturbations in their vast input dimensions, leading to vulnerabilities.
-For example in classification tasks, adversarial examples—slight, undetectable data alterations—deceive models into misclassification \mycite{yuan_adversarial_2019,vassilev2024adversarial}.
-Techniques to create these examples range from manual modifications \mycite{barreno_security_2010} to algorithm-generated perturbations.
-The objective is straightforward, as described in Equation (\ref{eq:adv_ex}): from an original instance $x$, find the nearest altered instance $x'$, according to a chosen metric $||.||$, that changes the model's output $f_{\theta}$.
+Neural networks are sensitive to minor perturbations in their vast input dimensions, leading to vulnerabilities.
+For example, in classification tasks, adversarial examples (slight, undetectable data alterations) deceive models into misclassification \mycite{yuan2019adversarial,vassilev2024adversarial,nguyen2015deep,sun2018survey}.
+The techniques that create these examples range from manual modifications \mycite{barreno2010security} to algorithm-generated perturbations.